SpaceX’s Falcon 9 puts 29 more Starlink satellites in orbit after liftoff from Cape Canaveral

 A SpaceX Falcon 9 rocket carrying Starlink satellites lifts off from Vandenberg Space Force Base in Lompoc, California, on April 20, 2025.
 (Representative Image Source: George Rose/Getty Images)

 As of now, there are over 9,300 Starlink satellites about 342 miles (550 kilometers) above Earth working, and SpaceX has plans to eventually put up as many as 42,000, per Space.com.
-But not all is merry for the Starlink program.
+But the Starlink program is not without its hiccups.
 The Kennedy Space Center launch scheduled for Tuesday, as mentioned earlier, was originally supposed to take place on Monday, reported Spaceflight Now.
 The mission, known as Starlink 6-99, is set to carry 29 V2 Mini satellites into low Earth orbit to expand the company’s growing Starlink internet network.

 SpaceX’s Falcon 9, with booster B1067 on its first stage, sits at Launch Complex 39A on August 27, 2025, ahead of the booster’s 30th launch.